 Back on the 16th, we had the year’s closest and largest New Moon.
 This Full Moon will be the year’s farthest and smallest one.
 It’s also a Blue Moon and appears near red Mars which makes for a nice Halloween Blue Full Moon.

 Halloween was traditionally called All Hallows’ Eve because it occurs on the evening before the Christian holy day of All Hallows’ Day or All Saints Day (November 1).
 That’s why Halloween is celebrated on October 31.

 This pandemic year has changed Halloween trick-or-treat traditions as going door to door is probably not a good idea.
-In my town, they will have an event at the community park where kids can come with parents by car and drive around the big parking lot, stopping at candy and treat stations.
-That doesn’t sound very appealing for kids.
+In my town, they will have an event at the community park where kids can come with their parents by car and drive around the big parking lot, stopping at candy and treat stations.
+That doesn’t sound very appealing to kids.

 The next time we’ll see an October 31st Halloween Full Moon is in 2039, so you should plan to get your werewolf costume this year.